josephclander/posts-tech-test/README.md

 2. Build a CreatePostForm component to get information for a post and add it to the top of the list.

 3. Add functionality to like a post.

+4. You can delete a post if you were the author.